fresky/Blog2Github/README.md

 6. Click the "Generate" button.
 7. Run the rake deploy command of Octopress to publish the blogs to Github Pages.

+## Known issues

+This tool only save the html code of the blog posts to the markdown file, it works in most cases.
+But I do found some issues when parsing the highlighted code.

 ## Requirements